 I am a commercial photographer specialising in product photography on location and corporate reportage.
 Lately, I’ve also served as creative consultant and director to ensure a consistent visual look and feel across all aspects of a campaign, including video/ commercials, printed materials and exhibitions – right down to lighting design.
 It’s no longer just about the visuals: it’s about the experience and the emotion, too.

 I have a diverse international client base including Nissan, Chun Wo Engineering and Construction, Jaeger Le-Coultre, Van Cleef & Arpels, Maitres du Temps, Richemont, the Swatch Group, Hijjas Kasturi Architects, Tange Associates Architects, Sunway Group, Maybank, Eastern & Oriental, The Boston Consulting Group, several Michelin star chefs including Fergus Henderson and Bruno Menard, The City of London and Moon Travel Guides.
 I also maintain an extensive library of over 250,000 high-resolution images available to license, both directly and via Getty Images.
 For 5 years, I was Contributing Editor to CLICK!
 Magazine, Malaysia and Editor for 2010.
-I am currently a Nikon Professional Services member in the UK and consultant to Carl Zeiss AG.
+I have been appointed a Hasselblad Global Ambassador for 2016 and am also a Nikon Professional Services member in the UK and consultant to Carl Zeiss AG.

 Please do not hesitate to contact me to discuss a project, request a quote, or a specific portfolio of images.
 In addition, limited edition fine art prints are available from time to time directly via this site.